Debdut/url-request/README.md

 # Url
+A Url Builder and Request Library with Functional Chaining, Async/Await and Fork Capabilities to build your all API calls.

-Build Urls and Send Requests 🤟and forget 🥱😴
+Build Urls and Send Requests 🤟and forget 🥱😴!

 ## Initialize